 - 1. Define Unacceptable Behaviour: Clearly define and communicate unacceptable behaviours, including bullying and discrimination. - 2.
 Awareness and Responsibility: Ensure students, parents, staff, and governors understand the aims and objectives of this policy and their individual responsibilities. - 3.
-Promote a Positive Environment: Foster a positive learning environment where students and staff feel safe, secure, and respected. - 4.
-Minimise Disruptions: Ensure a learning experience free from disruptions, emphasising that disruptions will not be tolerated. - 5.
-Behaviour Accountability: Make students aware that they are responsible and accountable for their behaviour and the choices they make. - 6.
-Communicate Consequences: Ensure students understand the clear consequences of their behaviour choices. - 7.
+Promote a Positive Environment: To promote a positive learning environment throughout all areas of the school, ensuring learning can be effective and students and staff feel safe, secure and respected. - 4.
+Minimise Disruptions: To provide a positive learning experience free from disruption, ensuring that disruption to learning is not tolerated by all (staff, students and parents) - 5.
+Behaviour Accountability: To ensure that students recognise that they are responsible and accountable for their behaviour, and they make clear choices regarding their behaviour - 6.
+Communicate Consequences: To ensure that students recognise that there are clear consequences for their behaviour choices. - 7.
 Parent Communication: Maintain timely and appropriate communication with parents and carers to celebrate positive behaviours and manage negative ones. - 8.
 Support Student Needs: Celebrate our Nurture School status by supporting the diverse needs of students.